ChadR23/Sentry-Six/README.md

   - Set custom start/end points for trimming
   - Live progress with time and size estimates
   - *MacOS: Install ffmpeg via `brew install ffmpeg`*
+  - *Note: Overlays do not render during export, this is planned for a future release.*

 - **Customizable Settings**
   - Toggle dashboard and map overlays